Shopping Cart

 During the high elbow catch, your fingertips and forearm must point downward.
 Think of extending your forearm over a barrel or physioball to get into the right pulling position.
 As you pull back, your armpit will close shut.

 Remember, “perfect practice makes perfect.”
-Furthermore, if you’re not sure whether or not your hands and fingertips are in the right position during dryland training, have a coach or seasoned swimmer watch your technique while you practice ensuring that everything is in the proper place and that you’re setting yourself up for success.
+Furthermore, if you’re not sure whether or not your hands and fingertips are in the correct position during dryland training, have a coach or seasoned swimmer watch your technique.
+At the same time, practice to ensure that everything is in the proper place and that you’re setting yourself up for success.

 In Lesson 3, we will go into more detail about wrist positioning and how to use what coach Pipes calls “The Power of the Y” for a stronger stroke.